Load testing

 Load testing best practices

-Use Dry Runs when appropriate.
-For more information, see Dry requests.
+Use dry requests when appropriate.
+See Dry requests.

 Use a realistic number of requests reflecting your peak traffic, or a reasonable multiplier over expected traffic.